-Hydraulic steering systems require regular preventative maintenance for continued safe and reliable operation.
+Hydraulic steering systems (not to be confused with power steering) require regular preventative maintenance for continued safe and reliable operation.
 The oil level in the helm pump must be maintained within acceptable operating levels.
 A low oil level will allow air to get into the steering system and result in unresponsive steering.
 The oil level should always be within 1/2 inch from the base of the fill hole, located on the front top portion of the helm pump.
 Check the entire steering system regularly for oil leaks.
 Unobserved leaks over a period of time will result in unresponsive steering and possibly loss of steering.